Nabeelgit/Chatter/README.md

   mysqli_connect("localhost", "your username from phpmyadmin", "your password from phpmyadmin", "chatter1");
   now you have succesfully cloned chatter

   to open it open xampp and start apache and mysql.
 Click admin next to apache and paste this url http://localhost/chatter1/.
-If something did'nt work please contact me at <b>nabeel30march@gmail.com</b>